The best diffusers for curly hair to keep curls and coils looking defined

 Expensive compared with others on the list

 Don’t be put off by the unique and unusual shape here, as this diffuser is easier to use than it might look.
 It’s extremely light, features a ceramic core to improve shine and moisture retention, and the fingers can dry your hair from multiple angles.
-The shape also lends itself to different desired results: the fingers can get into the roots to lift and boost volume, as well as feed through the lengths and dry at a downward angle.
+We found that this diffuser's shape lends itself well to different desired results: the fingers can get into the roots to lift and boost volume, as well as feed through the lengths and dry hair at a downward angle if volume and lift aren't your priorities.

 The hand shape can also be used to cup the hair in a similar way to a regular-shaped diffuser (the "palm" side has more holes).
-We love that, thanks to the thick elastic band around the attachable end, the DevaFuser can fit onto lots of hair dryers by other brands as well as the DevaDryer.
-Although if your hair dryer’s nozzle is particularly wide it will obviously be more of a strain and you may need to hold it in place while you dry, which isn't completely ideal.
+We love that, thanks to the thick elastic band around the attachable end, the DevaFuser can fit onto lots of hair dryers by other brands, as well as the DevaDryer.
+However, if your hair dryer’s nozzle is particularly wide, it will obviously be more of a strain; we can say from experience that you may need to hold it in place while you dry, which isn't completely ideal.

 Bellissima Italia Diffon Ceramic Dryer